Nummulith/ObjectModelFramework/docs/Object_Model_Framework.md

 Each of classes defines the properties (fields) that objects of these classes will possess.
 For each field, the user specifies its type (e.g., a class from those passed during the creation of ObjectModel).
 Subsequent relationships are defined using the IDs of objects of that type.
 Additionally, a field can possess roles, such as:

-- ID Role: The object ID, allowing easy identification.
+- ID IAM_Role: The object ID, allowing easy identification.
-- Owner Role: Signifying that the object "belongs" to the specified ID, and during graph visualization, it will be displayed within the cluster of the owning object.
+- Owner IAM_Role: Signifying that the object "belongs" to the specified ID, and during graph visualization, it will be displayed within the cluster of the owning object.
-- List Name Role: In this case, the field's value is used as the name of a list displayed in the owner's cluster.
+- List Name IAM_Role: In this case, the field's value is used as the name of a list displayed in the owner's cluster.
-- List Item Role: The value of the field in this list.
+- List Item IAM_Role: The value of the field in this list.
 These two field settings are used in tandem.
-- Link In Role: An arrow pointing from the specified ID to this object.
+- Link In IAM_Role: An arrow pointing from the specified ID to this object.
-- Link Out Role: An arrow pointing from this object to the specified ID.
+- Link Out IAM_Role: An arrow pointing from this object to the specified ID.

 Not all fields need to be filled for a specific object, allowing selective visualization of relationships based on the object's properties.